Straight to the Point

 Of course, while Farberware is a brand of skillet I've bought and used before, you don't have to choose that one.
 Any restaurant supply store and most well-stocked home-kitchenware stores should have similar options.
 Just keep a few things in mind:

 - Aluminum alone won't work on induction ranges, so if you have an induction stovetop, you may need to cough up more money for a skillet that's clad in stainless steel.
 (That, or rely exclusively on cast iron and/or carbon steel for all your nonstick cooking needs.)
-While we haven't done any rigorous testing, Kenji recommends this fully clad Cuisinart stainless steel nonstick skillet for induction users.
+The winner of our nonstick skillet testing (from T-fal) is induction compatible.
+Kenji also recommends this fully clad Cuisinart stainless steel nonstick skillet for induction users.

 - Avoid any pans that are made from a very thin gauge of aluminum, since they can be prone to warping.
 A lot of pans don't advertise their gauge, so if you're buying in person, you may just have to judge thickness by eye.